lutenica/dancewithsnakes/README.md

-# dancewithsnakes
+# Dance with snakes

-Some random python stuff I've created.
+Some random python stuff I've created (hence the snakes, get it?)

 Feel free to add suggestions.